 Vessel Operating Expenses

-Depreciation for the three months ended December 31, 2014 was $11.0 million, compared to $10.1 million in the fourth quarter 2013.
-The increase is due to the addition of the OOCL Tianjin to the fleet.
+Depreciation for the three months ended December 31, 2016 was $10.4 million, compared to $10.9 million in the fourth quarter 2015; the reduction is due to the reduced number of vessels in the fleet.

 General and Administrative Costs

-General and administrative costs were $1.9 million in the three months ended December 31, 2014, compared to $1.5 million in the fourth quarter of 2013.
+General and administrative costs were $1.7 million in the three months ended December 31, 2016, compared to $1.6 million in the fourth quarter of 2015; the modest increase is due mainly to higher professional fees offset by a positive exchange effect from the stronger US dollar, as some general and administrative costs are denominated in sterling and euro.

 Other Operating Income